maciejmiecznik/thermalift/README.md

 # thermalift

- Calculator for thermal lift in geothermal wells
+Calculator for thermal lift effect in geothermal wells